fredianboy/fredianboy.github.io/README.md

-This is my personal portfolio website that I will try to improve as I continue with my coding journey.
+My personal portfolio website that I will improve as I continue with my coding journey.